citelao/sensible/_coffee_shop/4-hackers.md

 This is not because there are two "ways" to hack (there are actually many!), but more because it explains how regular folks get hacked.

+Because of financial constraints, hackers who need money must target as many people as possible and focus on cheap, scalable, and low effort attacks.
+Or they target corporations with in-depth, high effort attacks, where their work can pay off in large-scale breaches.

-Without specific numbers, I would estimate that ~50% of Americans have been a victim of a scalable attack (consider that nearly 1 in 2 Americans lost their Social Security Numbers in the 2017 Equifax data breach), but targeted attacks are rare enough to make the news.
+Without specific numbers, I would estimate that ~50% of Americans have been a victim of a scalable or large-scale attack (consider that nearly 1 in 2 Americans lost their Social Security Numbers in the 2017 Equifax data breach), but targeted attacks are rare enough to often make the news.

 ## Stealing money isn't as easy as it looks